Handling Context Compaction

 - Restart from

-git statusandgit diff.
-Re-run them even if you remember the answer.
-The touched-file set is often different from what the summary said. - Re-open relevant skills.
-Read the actual skill body for any work-matching skill.
-The visible skill list is an index, not a substitute for the body.
+git statusandgit diffeven if you remember the answer.
+The touched-file set is often different from what the summary said. - Re-open the actual body of any skill matching the work.
+The visible skill list is an index, not a substitute.

-- Re-read source-of-truth docs.
-Only the ones the current change touches.
-Don't bulk-load every doc after a reset — that just consumes context without buying correctness.
+- Re-read the source-of-truth docs the current change touches — and only those.
+Bulk-loading after a reset consumes context without buying correctness.

 - Treat prior approvals as expired.
-Production deletions, deploys, catalog mutations, publishing, pushing, and committing all need fresh confirmation unless the exact approval is visible in the active context.
+Production deletions, deploys, catalog mutations, publishing, pushing, and committing all need fresh confirmation unless the exact approval sits in the active context.

-- Don't assume the compaction summary captured every implementation detail.
-Important details routinely drop out.
-Treat the summary as a hint, not a record.
+- Treat the summary as a hint, not a record.

 A Codex agent resuming after a thread compaction — re-opening the relevant skill body, inspecting the actual diff, and only then closing the task.